 Davao Bamboo Sanctuary

-Davao Bamboo Sanctuary is a 3.5-hectare green forest and a home to twenty-six (26) varieties of bamboos including Thai and Japanese bamboo, Buddah’s Belly bamboo, dwarf bamboo and more.
-Davao Bamboo Sanctuary is also a home to different types of tree and wildflowers.
-The entire park is also filled with ornamental plants which are mostly strewn in its pathways.
+Davao Bamboo Sanctuary is a 3.5-hectare green forest and home to twenty-six (26) varieties of bamboos including Thai and Japanese bamboo, Buddah’s Belly bamboo, dwarf bamboo and more.
+Davao Bamboo Sanctuary is also a home to different types of trees and wildflowers.
+The entire park is also filled with ornamental plants that are mostly strewn in its pathways.
 One of the trademark structures of DBS is its huge steel dome located in the center of the whole park.
 Vines can be seen to creep all over the structure and its aerial roots hang on the air.

 BuDa (Bukidnon-Davao) Area

 BuDa or the Bukidnon-Davao Road is the to-go place for Davaoenos who want to escape the hustle and bustle of the city.
 BuDa’s cold weather and lush vegetation are just some of the reasons why people spend a holiday in the area.
 The place is also just around an hour drive from the city so it is pretty much accessible.
 Check out our list of places to stay in Buda.

 The Lon Wa Buddhist Temple also known as Long Hua Temple is the biggest Buddhist temple in Mindanao.
 It is located Cabaguio Ave, Agdao District, Davao City